Master of Science Physician Assistant

 Admission application process

 Thank you for your interest in the CSUMB Master of Science Physician Assistant program.
 You will find information below to guide you through the admissions requirements and the processes for applying, interviewing, and accepting admission.
-Please note that admission to the MSPA program is competitive and limited to 33 students.
+Please note that admission to the MSPA program is competitive and limited to 33 new students per year.

 Applicants will not be considered for an interview if they do not meet all of the minimum prerequisites.